 Estimates and underlying assumptions are reviewed on an on-going basis.
 Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future period affected.
 Information about significant areas of estimation uncertainty and critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements are described in note 4.

 3. Significant accounting policies

 a) New Standards and Interpretations

-i) New standards and amendments and interpretations to existing standards that came into effect during the current accounting period beginning on 1 April 2019 are as follows:
+i) New standards and amendments and interpretations to existing standards that came into effect during the current accounting period: